-Thanks to financial support from John Anthony Signs Ltd. Of Rayleigh, on 1st July 2009 a group of students from Belfairs High School, Leigh on Sea, Essex competed in the 33rd Shell Eco-marathon Youth Challenge UK 2009 and overcame the best efforts of teams from 25 other schools to win the top award.
+Belfairs Students Triumph at National Competition thanks to financial support from John Anthony Signs Ltd. of Rayleigh.
+On 1st July 2009 a group of students from Belfairs High School, Leigh on Sea, Essex competed in the 33rd Shell Eco-marathon Youth Challenge UK 2009 and overcame the best efforts of teams from 25 other schools to win the top award.

 The annual event challenges teams of students to build and compete with a vehicle designed to use as little petrol as possible to cover seven laps of the Rockingham Motor Speedway, Corby, Northants.